Wouldn’t you like to easily organize your digital photos? Do you wonder what the best photo naming conventions are?

 First, know your software and system.
-There are plenty of tools to help you pull your photos off of your camera or phone and get them into your archives.
-Your camera probably came with a software disk.
-Windows comes with photo programs.
-Apple is all over photos, for sure.
+There are plenty of tools to help you pull your photos off of your camera or phone and get them into your archives Windows comes with photo programs.
+Apple Photos is one of the most ubiquitous and easy-to-use programs, for sure.

-The most frustrating thing about software might be that downloading your photos can result in your photos having odd, computer assigned names.
+The most frustrating thing about software might be that downloading your photos from camera cards or other external sources can result in your photos having odd, computer assigned names.
 Search your download program for an option or field that lets you assign a name to a batch of photos while you are downloading them.
 You might be able to download a batch of photos that you name “birthday 2011”, and each photo will start with that name and then end with the number in sequence.
 If you don’t like your download program, and you can’t do named batch downloads, go and search for another one.

 From there, you can subdivide your photos using a naming system.
 It is immensely helpful to have a naming convention for your photos so that you’ll be able to find them again later.
 Your computer file system will want to arrange your files either alphabetically or numerically.
-I use the following naming convention for my family photo files, which keeps my files neat and allows me to find files quickly:
+The computer always sorts 0-9 an a-z.
+I recommend the following naming convention for family photo files, which keeps files neat and allows you to find files quickly:

-Figure out this naming system once, tape it to your computer, and use it every time you download your pictures.
+Figure out this naming system once, write it down, tape it to your computer, and use it every time you download your pictures.
 Suddenly all of those fun photos will be worth a lot more because you can actually find them again.
-Unless you are married to a pro photographer, knowing who took the picture probably won’t be important in 5 or 10 years, so all family members can save photos the same way, with the same file name format, and create a very useful family photo treasure trove.
+Unless you are married to a pro photographer, knowing who took the picture probably isn’t important.
+If you use this method, all family members can save photos the same way, with the same file name format, and create a very useful family photo treasure trove.

-One last trick, and this one is great especially for the holidays, turn your paper photos into a digital archive without any fuss.
-Contact Maxx or Monica at SaveMyPix.com to get up to 1,000 photos scanned for just $100.
-You can rename photos returned to you once they are on disk.
-But the best part is that making copies of digital photos is so easy, and you no longer have to be the one person with all the family archives.
+One last trick… turn your paper photos into a digital archive without any fuss.
+Don’t try to scan them at home, since whatever scanner you already own isn’t made for photo scanning, and specialty photo scanners are expensive and prone to breakage.
+Making quality copies of digital photos is so easy, and you no longer have to be the one person with all the family archives.

 Oh, and did I mention to be sure to backup your computer to safeguard all those treasures???